 Context in Chloé Fall/Winter 2026

-For Chloé, the question carries particular weight.
-Unlike some luxury houses defined primarily by tailoring or hardware, Chloé’s legacy has always been anchored in a certain vision of womanhood.
-Since the late 1960s, the brand has been associated with a fluid, romantic, and slightly rebellious femininity—one that balances softness with independence.
+Unlike luxury houses defined primarily by tailoring or hardware, Chloé’s legacy has always been anchored in a specific vision of womanhood.
+Since the late 1960s, the brand has been associated with a fluid, romantic, and slightly rebellious femininity — one that balances softness with independence.

 From Karl Lagerfeld’s bohemian romanticism in the 1970s to Phoebe Philo’s quietly modern reinterpretations in the early 2000s, the house has repeatedly returned to the idea of the Chloé woman as a figure moving freely between romance and reality.

 For Fall 2026, creative director Chemena Kamali revisits this lineage directly.
-Yet the starting point of the collection is not simply the familiar 1970s nostalgia often associated with the house.
+The starting point isn’t the familiar 1970s nostalgia often associated with the house, though.

-Her research reportedly included Dutch folk costumes, archival imagery of girls in lace bonnets and floral dresses, and photographs from the late twentieth-century cultural landscape—from the prairie romanticism of Joni Mitchell’s Ladies of the Canyon to the iconography of Kate Bush and early Kate Moss.
+Her research reportedly drew on Dutch folk costumes, archival imagery of girls in lace bonnets and floral dresses, and photographs from the late twentieth century — from the prairie romanticism of Joni Mitchell’s Ladies of the Canyon to the iconography of Kate Bush and early Kate Moss.

-The result is a collection that does not simply reproduce bohemian aesthetics.
-Rather, it explores how these images of shared cultural femininity—passed down visually through generations—might be translated into contemporary fashion.
+The collection does not simply reproduce bohemian aesthetics.
+It explores how these images of shared cultural femininity — passed visually through generations — might be translated into contemporary fashion.

-The defining characteristic of the collection lies in the way Kamali organizes two seemingly opposing ideas.
+The collection is defined by how Kamali organizes two opposing ideas.

-On one side stands folk romanticism: ruffled dresses, tiered skirts, soft blouses, and floral embroidery that evoke pastoral imagery.
+On one side: folk romanticism — ruffled dresses, tiered skirts, soft blouses, floral embroidery that evokes pastoral imagery.

-On the other side stands urban reality: tailored jackets, leather trousers, heavy outerwear, and Western boots.
+On the other: urban reality — tailored jackets, leather trousers, heavy outerwear, Western boots.

-Throughout the runway, these two worlds are not presented separately but layered together.
+These two worlds are never presented separately.
+They’re layered together.

-This interplay forms the structural core of the collection.
+This interplay defines the structural core of the collection.

-Rather than presenting nostalgia as an escape, Kamali frames it as a memory carried into the present—something worn within the everyday wardrobe of a contemporary woman.
+Rather than presenting nostalgia as escape, Kamali frames it as memory carried into the present — something worn within the everyday wardrobe of a contemporary woman.

 Silhouette provides the clearest visual language of the collection.